 A poem of ascent of David,

-God, my heart has not been haughty or arrogant, nor have my eyes risen too high, nor have I acted as if I am one of the greats and I have not mingled in matters too great for me.
+God, my heart has not been haughty or arrogant, nor have my eyes risen too high, nor have I acted as if I am one of the great and I have mingled in matters too great for me.

 As Bob Dylan wrote,